Terms of Service

 • “Account” means your registered user account used to access the Platform.

-• “Resources” means compute, storage, networking, IP addresses, load balancers, images, snapshots, volumes, and related infrastructure features.
+• “Resources” means compute, storage, networking, IP addresses, load balancers, images, snapshots, volumes, backups, autoscaling resources, and related infrastructure features.

-• “Customer Content” means all data, software, configurations, and content you upload, process, store, or transmit using the Services.
+• “Customer Content” means all data, software, configurations, workloads, images, logs, files, and content you upload, process, store, or transmit using the Services.

 • “AUP” means the Acceptable Use Policy available at /acceptable-use.

-• “Policies” include these Terms, the AUP, Privacy Policy, and Refund Policy.
+• “Policies” include these Terms, the AUP, Privacy Policy, Refund Policy, and any other policies referenced by the Platform.

-• “Credits” means promotional, trial, or usage credits we may provide that can be applied toward eligible Service charges, subject to restrictions.
+• “Credits” means promotional, trial, startup program, or usage credits we may provide that can be applied toward eligible Service charges, subject to restrictions.

 • “Sanctions Laws” means applicable trade sanctions, export control, anti-money laundering, and anti-terrorism laws and regulations.